 This is also the time to figure out the tools and materials your team will need to create and launch the content.

 For example, content management systems like Content Hub are essential for publishing blog posts.
-Canva and Adobe Photoshop are great tools for design.
+Canva and Adobe Photoshop are great design tools.

-You'll may also need to consider things like mics and cameras for videos, or email automation software for email campaigns.
+You'll also need to consider your budget for tools like mics and cameras for videos, or email automation software for email campaigns.

 3. Decide the content types and frequency of output.

 Figure out the kind of content you want to create and how often you want to put this content out.
-For example, you might decide you want to put out YouTube videos once a week or Instagram Reels every other day.
+For example, you may want to publish YouTube videos once a week or Instagram Reels every other day.

-Now is also a great time to create a content calendar to plan your projects in advance and to ensure you content is launched on time.
+Now is also a great time to create a content calendar to plan your projects and to ensure your content launches on time.
+In the LinkedIn newsletter Marketing Strategies 4 Growth, Joe Kovacs suggests planning a quarter’s worth of content at a time.

 4. Develop the content creation process.